 - Once cooled, squeeze the water out and set it aside.

-- Remove the weight from the tofu and unwrapped the paper towel.
+- Remove the weight from the tofu and unwrap the paper towel.

 - Add the tofu to the sesame seeds in the mortar.
 Using the pestle, mash and grind the tofu until smooth.

-- Add miso, sugar, mirin, soy sauce, and salt and mix all together until incorporated into the tofu.
-Taste the tofu mixture now and add salt.
-Make sure it’s a bit more on the saltier side as the greens will be added and dilute the flavor slightly.
+- Add 2 tsp miso, 1 Tbsp sugar, 1 tsp mirin, and 1 tsp soy sauce.
+Mix it all together until incorporated into the tofu.
+Taste the tofu mixture now and add ⅛–¼ tsp Diamond Crystal kosher salt.
+Make sure it’s a bit more on the saltier side as adding the greens will dilute the flavor slightly.